 Introduction and the “Swiss Army Knife” Video

-Most potential sales situations will involve customers who have at least a mild interest in availing of your products and services, but need that last push of persuasion to see the value in your offerings and convince them to finally open up their wallet.
-In most such cases, a well-scripted “swiss army knife” role-play video that depicts the “usual customer” that will enable your staff to practice the knowledge they have learned in you onboarding resources is a good way to kick off learning using video role-playing.
+Most potential sales situations will involve customers who have at least a mild interest in availing of your products and services but need that last push of persuasion to see the value in your offerings and convince them to finally open up their wallet.
+In most such cases, a well-scripted “swiss army knife” role-play video that depicts the “usual customer” that will enable your staff to practice the knowledge they have learned in your onboarding resources is a good way to kick off learning using video role-playing.

 Situational Videos and “Leveling Up”

 Aside from the “general role-playing training”, you can also utilize video solutions for specific situations, using your staff’s innate skills, characteristics and quirks to emulate such customers or situations.
 Perhaps, one or two of your team members excel at being bitchy or irate?
 How about another team member who’s a stickler for the smallest of details?
-Another one maybe the lawyer-type who loves using his or her opposite’s arguments against them.
-Still, another one maybe an expert on “non-commitment”.
+Another one may be the lawyer-type who loves using his or her opponent’s arguments against them.
+Still, another one may be an expert on “non-commitment”.
 All of these situations can be captured and stored on video for repeated training sessions.
 And once all these initial scenarios become “easy mode” for all your staff, you can tell them to construct more difficult scenarios to role-play and learn from.
-This way, everybody improves and your staff actually develops the sense for anticipating the most difficult scenarios possible in every encounter.
+This way, everybody improves and your staff actually develops the sense of anticipating the most difficult scenarios possible in every encounter.
 Subsequently, everyone will be prepared to deal with even the most nightmarish of situations, quite possibly turning a losing encounter into a buzzer-beating sales victory!

 Critique Role-Playing Videos

-Evaluating a live role-playing training session right after it finishes is a good way to learn.
+Evaluating a live sales training role-playing session right after it finishes is a good way to learn.
 But people are bound to miss some of the details that can sometimes make-or-break the sales pitch.
 One of the major advantages of video-recorded role-playing training is that they can be repeatedly evaluated by you and your staff down to the smallest of details to pick out which areas to improve.
 This is similar to how pro sports teams go through film sessions of past games (and even of opponents’ games) to get every possible advantage in future match-ups.

 Importantly, the goal of the critique should not be punishment, shaming or calling out “bad” performances.
 Rather, it must be seen as a way to improve your performance by trying to improve the – as sports coaches love to call them – “little things that matter”.
 After all, business is a professional sport in its own right, and to become a champion you need to be the best.